 How to create an index using Joe bot

-With Joe, it is possible not only to gather query performance metrics but also to change the database schema, create indexes, etc. It can be done with the exec command.
-All changes are done against fully-independent clones and will not affect other Joe users, feel free to experiment with the database.
+With Joe, you can not only gather query performance metrics but also change the database schema, create indexes, and more.
+Use the exec command for this.
+All changes are made against fully independent clones and do not affect other Joe users, so feel free to experiment with the database.

-You can use any PostgreSQL command with Joe's exec command, but the response will not be shown.
-Still, the changes will be applied to your copy of the database.
+You can use any Postgres command with Joe's exec command, but the response is not shown.
+The changes are still applied to your copy of the database.

 Basic

-execcommand with your query, e.g.exec create index on pgbench_accounts (bid). - After a moment session to execute your query and experiment with the database will be created, if it didn't exist before.
+execcommand with your query, for exampleexec create index on pgbench_accounts (bid). - If a session does not already exist, one is created after a moment so you can run your query and experiment with the database.

-- When the query is successfully executed you will see the ✅ OK status and the time it took to complete.
+- When the query executes successfully, you see the ✅ OK status and the time it took to complete.
 The session is still present.
-You can check new query plans or make other changes now.
-Also, you can reset the state of the session with the
+You can now check new query plans or make other changes.
+You can also reset the state of the session with the

 Advanced